 In the final workshop Katy showed the group some of her ideas about how the different elements of the design might be put together in an installation.
 She has experimented with raising the individual pieces from the table cloth and linking them with silk threads to the map – perhaps as a more effective way to suggest the many different journeys and stories of migration which we had shared.

 We asked each of the participants to be photographed by our PhD student photographer Laura with their contributions.
 Below are some of the participants with their work.

-We will be posting more details soon of the Fabric of Faith installation which will be shown in Ealing and at other venues in London.
-The installation will include the work of art made of our sewn pieces alongside some critical reflection on the role of creativity, faith and migration drawn from our follow up interviews with the workshop participants.
+Fabric of Faith installation was shown in Ealing and at other venues in London.
+The installation included the work of art made of our sewn pieces alongside some critical reflection on the role of creativity, faith and migration drawn from our follow up interviews with the workshop participants.